-Site information from the field forms is entered into a computerized Microsoft Excel spreadsheet at the DEP office, Project Manager's office or volunteer's home computer.
-If a volunteer completes the data entry, the electronic file should be provided to the project manager and/or DEP and saved on their computer system.
-Once entered, the spreadsheet is then checked to make sure it matches the information from the original field sheets.
+Site information from the field forms is entered into a Microsoft Excel spreadsheet at the DEP office, project manager's office or volunteer's home computer, depending on who enters the data.
+If a volunteer completes the data entry, the electronic file will be provided to the project manager and/or DEP staff and saved on their computer system.
+Original field forms, or scanned or paper copies thereof, are provided to DEP or the Project Manger to allow for data review to ensure the spreadsheet matches the information from the original field sheets.

 The project manager prepares a final report in Microsoft Publisher or Word.
 The report typically includes a watershed overview, survey description, results, GIS maps, site list, compilation of NPS problems and general recommendations for fixing each type of site.
 Charts, figures, tables and descriptive statistics are generated using Microsoft Excel.
-This summary information in the graphs and tables are checked against the spreadsheets to ensure that the numbers align (e.g., total number of sites, number of sites by each land use, number of sites by impact).
-GIS maps of site locations are prepared by the Project Manager or DEP (if time allows) using Google Earth, Google Map, ArcView, ArcMap or other mapping software.
+The summary information in the graphs and tables are checked against the spreadsheets to ensure that the numbers align (e.g., total number of sites, number of sites by each land use, number of sites by impact).
+GIS maps of site locations are prepared by the project manager or DEP (if time allows) using Google Earth, Google Maps, ArcView, ArcMap or other mapping software.
 Locations on the maps are checked against the information provided on the field sheets to ensure correct placement.

-Hard copies of the field forms are kept in the DEP or project manager's office files for a minimum of five years.
-The DEP office computer system is maintained by the State of Maine Office of Information Technology, which is secured through daily back up procedures.
+Copies of the field forms (either hardcopies or digital copies) are kept in the DEP or project manager's files for a minimum of five years.
+The DEP office computer system is maintained by the State of Maine Office of Information Technology and secured through daily back up procedures.